WAGE AND HOUR VIOLATIONS

 Wage and Hour Law

 Most employees are aware of the bare minimums of wage and hour law.
-California's minimum wage per hour is $10.00 per hour and must be paid one and one-half the employees regular hourly wage for working more than eight (8) hours and less than twelve (12) hours in a workday.
+As of 2022, California's minimum wage per hour is $14.00 per hour for employers with 25 employees or less, and $15.00 per hour for employers with 26 employees or more.
+The employees must also be paid one and one-half the employees regular hourly wage for working more than eight (8) hours and less than twelve (12) hours in a workday.
 For convenience, below are the wage and hour situations that most commonly arise.

 Under California law, employers must pay employees at a rate of one and one-half the employee's regular hourly wage for working more than eight and less than twelve hours in a workday or eight hours on the seventh consecutive workday of the workweek.
 Employers must pay double the employee's regular hourly wage for working more than twelve hours a day or more than eight hours on the seventh consecutive workday of the workweek.

 Some employees are exempt from the overtime requirement.
-Employees earning more than $37,400 per year on a salary basis and spending more than half of their time engaged in administrative, professional, executive, computer professional, agricultural, motor carrier or outsides sales activities are exempt from the overtime requirement.
-On January 1, 2016, the overtime threshold will increase to $41,600 per year.
+As if 2022, employees earning more than $62,400 per year on a salary basis ($58,240.00 for employers with 25 employees or less) and spending more than half of their time engaged in administrative, professional, executive, computer professional, agricultural, motor carrier or outsides sales activities are exempt from the overtime requirement.

 Meal and Rest Periods

 Under California law, nonexempt employees are entitled to a thirty minute meal break within the first five hours of work.
 Additionally, nonexempt employees must receive at least a ten-minute rest period for each four hours of work.
 Additional information on California meal and rest break requirements is available at http://www.dir.ca.gov/dlse/FAQ_MealPeriods.htm and http://www.dir.ca.gov/dlse/FAQ_RestPeriods.htm.